 Most beginner cooks will make out just fine with the basics and can add as their particular needs dictate.
 Buy quality when you can.
 It’s best to buy fewer, good quality pieces that will last instead of falling apart after a few uses.
 Make do with the minimum rather than try to buy too much with too little.

-To learn more about equipping your kitchen or if you have been searching for cooking classes in Los Angeles, please check out our cooking class schedule!
+To learn more about equipping your kitchen or if you have been searching for cooking classes in Los Angeles, set up your very own private cooking class today!